Frequently Asked Questions

 It’s understood that some parents prefer not to share sensitive information.
 They are likely at a point where they are not ready or able to engage in help.
 Nevertheless, by asking the question, you may sow a seed and signal the importance of the issue and your interest in helping.
 At a future time, the parent may view you as a resource and be more willing to disclose their problem.

-Initially we incorporated this into the SEEK approach; it seemed important to not ignore this possibility.
-To the best of our knowledge, however, it appears to be exceedingly rare for suicidality to be identified as a current and serious concern.
+Initially we incorporated this into the SEEK approach; it seemed important not to ignore this possibility.
+To the best of our knowledge, however, it appears to be exceedingly rare for suicidality to be identified as a current and critical concern.
 After consulting with mental health colleagues, we decided to no longer recommend routinely probing suicidality in those screening positive for depression.

 Not necessarily.
 The SEEK approach is deliberately flexible in this regard, recognizing: